 Through this we hope to encourage them to consider a career in aviation not only private recreational flying.
-In general there is no specific charge for any of our activities and at Omaka we intend to provide monthly meetings plus some flying opportunities.
+In general, there is no specific charge for any of our activities and at Omaka we intend to provide monthly meetings plus some flying opportunities.

 We meet on the last Saturday of each month (except December) from 10am to midday, usually at the Aero Club Flight Office and our programme is always aviation-based and usually hands-on.

-Twice a year (at least) we organise “flying days” when there is an opportunity to share short local flights with volunteer Club pilots at no cost and we have a scheme where some members can do “work to fly” - for example, helping to sweep through the hanger or washing aircraft in return for being passenger for some flying time.
+Twice a year (at least) we organise “flying days” when there is an opportunity to share short local flights with volunteer Club pilots at a small cost and we have a scheme where some members can do “work to fly” - for example, helping to sweep through the hanger or washing aircraft in return for being passenger for some flying time.